Interference of Clocks: A Quantum Twin Paradox: Results

-The vanishing proper-time difference can be explained from the momentum kicks $ \ddot{z}_\text{k}^\iii$ that act symmetrically on both branches.
-We draw on the twin paradox to illustrate the effect: After the first light pulse, the atom moves on two different worldlines like two twins, one having undergone acceleration and therefore experiencing special-relativistic time dilation, as shown by the hypothetical ticking rates in the spacetime diagram (Fig. \ref{fig:single_loops}).
-After a time $T$, the twin with higher momentum stops and the other one starts moving.
-The momentum of the moving twin corresponds to the one that caused the separation, so that it experiences exactly the same time dilation.
-Hence, when both twins meet at the final pulse, their clocks are synchronised and no proper-time difference arises.
+The vanishing proper-time difference can be explained by the light-pulse induced acceleration $ \ddot{z}_{\text{k}}^\iii$ that acts symmetrically on both branches.
+We draw on the classical twin paradox to illustrate the effect: At some time, one twin starts to move away from his brother and undergoes special-relativistic time dilation, as shown by hypothetical ticking rates in the spacetime diagram (the dashing periods in Fig.~2).
+After a time $T$, he stops and his brother starts moving towards him.
+Because his velocity corresponds to the one that caused the separation, he undergoes exactly the same time dilation his brother experienced previously.
+Hence, when both twins meet after another time interval $T$, their clocks are synchronised and no proper-time difference arises.
+In an MZI, we find the quantum analogue of this configuration, where a single atom moves in a superposition two different worldlines like the quantum twin of Fig.~1B.
+However, only due to the symmetry of the light-pulse induced acceleration, no proper-time difference is accumulated between the branches of the interferometer.

 A similar observation is made for the symmetric Ramsey-Bord\'e interferometer (RBI), where the atom separates for a time $T$, stops on one branch for a time $T'$, before the other branch is redirected.
-We show the spacetime diagrams and the momentum kicks in the center of Fig.~\ref{fig:single_loops} with the phase contributions below.
+We show the spacetime diagrams and the light-pulse induced acceleration $\ddot z_{\text{k}}$ in the center of Fig.~2 with the phase contributions below.
 The two light pulses in the middle of the symmetric RBI are also beam-splitting pulses that introduce a symmetric loss of atoms.
-As for the MZI, the proper-time difference between both branches vanishes and the phase is determined solely by the laser contribution and the gravito-recoil phase as shown by the ticking rates in the spacetime diagram.
-The only difference with respect to the MZI is that the two twins travel in parallel for a time $T'$ during which proper time elapses identically for both of them.
+As for the MZI, the proper-time difference between both branches vanishes and the phase is determined solely by the laser contribution and the gravito-kick phase as shown by the ticking rates in the spacetime diagram.
+The only difference with respect to the MZI is that the two branches travel in parallel for a time $T'$ during which proper time elapses identically for both of them.